 Anal fissures in children

 The above measures apply to children who have a fissure as much as to adults.
 In children, the pain often makes them hold on to their faeces.
-This may lead to a vicious circle, as then even larger and harder faeces form, which cause more pain when they are finally passed.
+This may lead to a vicious circle, as then even larger and harder faeces form.
+These then cause more pain when they are finally passed.
 Therefore, in addition to the above measures, a short course of laxatives may be prescribed for children with an anal fissure.
 The aim is to make sure their faeces are soft and loose whilst the fissure heals.

 What if the anal fissure does not heal with the above measures?